sonicdcer/sf64/README.md

 This means that something is wrong with the ROM's contents.
 Either the base files are incorrect due to a bad ROM, or some of the code is not matching.

-From now on you should be able to build the rom by running 'make'.
+From now on you should be able to build the rom by running `make`.